Autumn is my favorite season.

 So what is it about this season that is so special?

 It’s the time of crunchy leaves and chilly mornings when everything feels fresh.
 Nature is decorated in vibrant colors, coffee tastes better, forests smell nicer.
-Empty notebooks are beckoning you to fill them with handwritten dreams and wishes.
+Empty notebooks are waiting to be filled with handwritten dreams and plans.

 Autumn is the time of year when I feel most inspired of all.
 I can’t explain why – it’s just the general atmosphere, the fact that everything is changing, that affects me.
 Spring is my second favorite season.
-I’m guessing it’s because it also has that aspect of change in the air.
+It’s probably because it also has that feeling of change in the air.

 I put together a collection of my favorite fall colors and what they mean to me.